Plan Zuid

 The Plan Zuid ("South Plan") is an urban development plan of Amsterdam South in the city of Amsterdam, Netherlands, designed by architect Hendrik Petrus Berlage.
 Berlage was responsible for the urban concept (1915) and the architects of the Amsterdam School (partly expressionist architects) designed the implementation of the plan.

 Some years later Berlage was one of the leading architects of a new urban plan in Amsterdam, called Plan West (1922-1927).
-Here Berlage designed the center of Plan West, the architecture of the Mercatorplein (main square), see below.
+Here Berlage designed the center of Plan West, the architecture of the Mercatorplein (main square).

 First project

 At the beginning of the 20th century, Berlage was asked by the Amsterdam city council to design a plan for developing the undeveloped area south of the city between the rivers Amstel and Schinkel.
 In 1904, Berlage presented an ambitious plan of winding streets, which was closely joined to the existing city.
 After research showed that this plan would be very costly and inefficient, Berlage was asked to go back to the drawing board.